coltekin/ud-docs-tr/_tr-overview/issues.md

-and since we attach the modifiers of the resulting adverbial or adjectival to the head (predicate, it may not be absolutely necessary to split the marker (we could use `VerbForm` or a similar mechanism to flag the use of the clause).
+and since we attach the modifiers of the resulting adverbial or adjectival to the head (predicate, it may not be absolutely necessary to split the marker (we could use `VerbForm` or a similar mechanism to flag that the clasues functions as an adjective or adverb).
 However, the present proposal is to split it for a (more) parallel treatment of them with the languages with a free subordinating morpheme,